 The Table Mountain National Park was demarcated as a protected zone in 1998.
 The Table Mountain is populated by a rare form of shrubland known as Fynbos.
 The South African National Park is also a part of UNESCO’s Cape Floral Region World Heritage Site.
 Table Mountain and the Cape of Good Hope are the two famous landmarks of the area.
 The park is home to a vibrant variety of wildlife, especially larger animals like leopards, black rhinoceros and bontebok.

 This must-see, Atlantic Seaboard drive connects Hout Bay and Noordhoek.
-For a small toll fee, you can enjoy 9 kilometers of gorgeous views of Hout Bay, stunning mountain peaks, and beautiful landscape.
+For a small toll fee, you can enjoy 9 kilometers (5.59 miles) of gorgeous views of Hout Bay, stunning mountain peaks, and the beautiful coastal landscape.
 Along the road, you will find many places to pull off and enjoy a picnic or sunset.
-As you climb the road at 593 meters, you reach an amazing point which is well worth a pause.
-Breathtaking 180-degree views are on full display as you drive around the many bends in the road.
+As you climb the road, you will reach an amazing, panoramic point which is well worth a pause.
+Breathtaking, 180-degree views are guaranteed as you drive around the many bends on the road.
 The road has been extensively repaired and connects Hout Bay to a number of other enjoyable attractions such as Simon's Town and Cape Point.
-It's the perfect drive to get away from the shops and hustle of Cape Town.
+Overall, it's the perfect drive to get away from the shops and bustle of Cape Town.

 Set in beautiful surroundings on the eastern slopes of Table Mountain, this magnificent 538-hectare (1329.43 acre) garden features a rich diversity of indigenous South African plants.
 The lower portion of Kirstenbosch consists of large flowerbeds and expansive lawns while higher up the slopes, the cultivated garden gives way to natural forest and fynbos.
 At the main entrance, an impressive conservatory houses a wide variety of plants from other climatic regions of South Africa.
 There is a restaurant, an information desk and a great shop.
 Come summertime, the gardens host the annual, magical Sunset Concerts.
 The gardens also have their own Stone Cottage which can be hired for various events like lectures, meeting and such other events.
 The cottage can accommodate about 60 people and has a self-catering service.